-Treefalls is a 501(c)(3) non-profit organization that is dedicated to the presentation of contemporary chamber music written by living, active composers.
+Treefalls is a 501(c)(3) non-profit organization that is dedicated to the presentation of contemporary chamber music written by living, active composers - particularly those from underrepresented groups.
 Through a series of free concerts, Treefalls endeavors to offer the public inventive and creative new works performed by professional musicians who support New Music.
 We will select fresh, original pieces from our open Calls for Scores, Commissioning Projects, and active research in the field.

 Treefalls strives to transform current opinion of concert hall music – if only a little – and inspire a new generation of composers and performers in our community.